christopherweems/Sight/README.md

 Create a url for the site's query results page:
 ```
 import Sight
-import SightBuilder // will not be necessary in future release
+import SightBuilder // will not be necessary in a future release

 let searchURL = try?
 URL(site: "imdb.com", .unencodedQuery("Titanic II"))
 // searchURL == `https://www.imdb.com/find?q=Titanic+II`